gmvoit/just-the-docs/extensions/MultiphaseGas.md

 High-density perturbations within such an atmosphere typically radiate energy more rapidly than low-density perturbations.
 Dissipation is not rapid enough to replenish those radiative losses.
 Differential cooling therefore enhances any density contrasts that arise, eventually producing gas clumps much denser than their surroundings, as long as thermal instability can progress to nonlinear amplitudes.
 (A future *Thermal Instability* page will provide more detail.)

 Astronomers often call gas with large density and temperature contrasts a *multiphase medium*.
 The properties of a multiphase galactic atmosphere significantly differ from those of a homogeneous atmosphere with the same total mass $M_{\rm CGM}$ and total energy $E_{\rm CGM}$.
-Those difference alter both the gas supply to the central galaxy and the atmosphere's overall pattern of evolution.
+Those differences can alter both the gas supply to the central galaxy and the atmosphere's overall pattern of evolution.

 This page outlines **ExpCGM** can be extended to include algorithms representing some important characteristics of a multiphase atmosphere.